1coderookie/KobraGoNeoInsights/docs/calibration.md

 Tramming the x-axis gantry (aka 'leveling' the gantry) is a really important step as well as it will ensure that the x-axis gantry either is parallel to the bed (when using the rigid stock spacers) or to the baseframe (when using adjustable spacers).

 See the section ["Tramming The X-Axis Gantry"](hardware/axes.md#tramming-the-x-axis-gantry) in the belonging hardware chapter for further information and instructions about how to do so.

 ---

+### Check The Belts
+Make sure the belts of the axes are properly tensioned.
+Don't go with sloppy belts, but don't tension them up too much as well.
+Please refer to the according sections for further information.

+---

+### Check The Wheels
+Make sure the v-slot wheels are all fine and that they aren't harmed or indented.
+The wheels should turn nice and smooth.
+If you feel any reoccuring hiccups during movements or when turning a wheel and can't see any damage of the wheel itself, you might have a bad bearing.
+If any wheels or bearings seem to be damaged or faulty, get yourself new ones and install them.

+Also pay attention to the correct positions of the V-slot wheels.
+They should sit in the v-slot of the rails perfectly and they shouldn't run to loose nor too tight.
+Please refer to the according sections for further information.

+---